meet the konverj/artists.

 Since co-founding konverjdans with Miller and Mangulabnan in 2016, she has choreographed original new works for the company such as SHINE (2017), Quantum Entanglement (2019), and Picture Me Afloat (2021) and has had the pleasure of performing in brand new works by Gabrielle Lamb, Caili Quan, Ariel Grossman, Peter Cheng, Tiffany Mangulabnan, and Jordan Miller.
 Most recently she has collaborated with cinematographer Joe Raffanti on several short dance films, including Diagonally (2020), which was recently featured in Dance Magazine, Oceans Ago (2020), and Hurt a Little (2020).
 In 2021 she was commissioned by Battery Dance to work as Director of Photography for a new dance film by Robin Cantrell.

-Antuan Byers, Dancer
+Antuan Byers, dancer for konverjdans

-Peter Cheng (he/him) is a New York based Taiwanese-American dancer, choreographer, and art model originally from San Francisco, CA. He holds a B.F.A. in Dance from the University of California at Santa Barbara with early training under Christopher Pilafian (Jennifer Muller/The Works), Nancy Colahan (Lar Lubovitch Dance Company), and Tonia Shimin (Sokolow Theatre/Dance Ensemble).
+Peter (he/him) is a New York based Taiwanese-American dancer, choreographer, and art model originally from San Francisco, CA. He holds a B.F.A. in Dance from the University of California at Santa Barbara with early training under Christopher Pilafian (Jennifer Muller/The Works), Nancy Colahan (Lar Lubovitch Dance Company), and Tonia Shimin (Sokolow Theatre/Dance Ensemble).

 Peter continued on to pursue professional training with Alonzo King LINES Ballet, ODC/Dance, SFCD, Post:Ballet, Sidra Bell Dance NY, Visceral Dance Chicago, Springboard Danse Montréal, Yin Yue, NW Dance Project, Lotem Regev, and had the pleasure of learning works by Robert Dekkers, KT Nelson, Brenda Way, Liss Fain, Sharon Eyal, Stijn Celis, Ihsan Rustem, Patrick Delacroix, Flavien Esmieu (BalletBoyz).
 He has performed as a guest artist with Lydia Johnson Dance, Project44, and Cacho Falcon’s ANONYMOUS at the XXV.
 As a company artist with Brooklyn-based konverjdans since 2017, Peter has performed works by Caili Quan (BalletX), Amy Saunder, Tiffany Mangulabnan, and Jordan Miller.